raanam/assignment-1/readme.md

 7. Right now update api returns Bad Request when id does not exists but without good error message
 8. Request / Response logging
 9. Correlation id for every request and response
+10. CI/CD - Possibly dockerise if ported to .net core

 #### NOTES